dompdf/dompdf/README.md

 Recommendations
 ============
  * MBString extension: provides internationalization support.
 This extension is *not* enabled by default.
-DomPdf has limited internationalization support when this extension is not enabled.
+Dompdf has limited internationalization support when this extension is not enabled.
  * opcache (OPcache, XCache, APC, etc.): improves performance